How much does it cost to build a website?

 It also needs to play the SEO game and be optimised for mobile as well as desktop.

-Getting it right is essential, but does that mean shelling out thousands of pounds in web designer fees?
+Getting it right is essential, but does that mean shelling out thousands of pounds or dollars in web designer fees?

 Designing a website takes time, energy and know-how.
 A basic website could be one that you design yourself, but with the online world being such a competitive place, you may find that it falls short in style, content and SEO too.